VJAI/http-supervisor/README.md

 ## Intro

 A simple library (also available as chrome addon) that helps to audit HTTP requests and identify the requests that exceeds the set quota.
-It also helps to group, sort, search and export requests.
+It also helps to find duplicate requests.
+Not only that you can group, sort, search and export requests.

 The tool renders a simple UI that provides controls to capture the requests and print to console in a better readable format.
 It also provides a global object for you to work with requests from developer console.

 Last but not least it also provides visualization support using the chart.js library.

+## Motivation

+I was working in improving the performance of a single page e-commerce app.
+One of the task was to figure out the duplicate AJAX calls made during a particular period by different components.
+It seemed to be so challenging to do it through Chrome network tab because it lacks abilities to group requests.

+I created a simple script that wrapped the XHR calls and helped to group requests based on url, method and payload and printed them in console.
+This easily helped us to identify the duplicate calls made by the app and eliminate them easier.
+I improved the script and made it as a library and addon that can do more extra things other than finding duplicate requests.

+Please feel free to use it and share your feedback.

 ## Demo